Cluedrew/little-scribe/README.md

 `Define Function signature. to be Function definition. .`

-### Little Scribbler
+### Scribbler

-Or just scribbler, is my compiler for Little Scribe.
-It is implemented in Python because a fast to write, widely used language that I know and that shares some characteristics of Little Scribe.
+This is my compiler for Little Scribe.
+It is implemented in Python because it is fast to write, widely used language that I know and that shares some characteristics of Little Scribe.